 "Personal" or "professional" goodwill is not marital property, and thus has no value, no character, and cannot be divided by the court.
-"Business" or "commercial" goodwill is marital property, and thus may be characterized using standard rules of characterization.
+45 "Enterprise" or "commercial" goodwill of a business is characterized using standard rules of characterization.
+46

 RULE 23 - Corporate Assets